xjtuyanshi/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Label variables appropriately

-Variables name have been changed
-* to obtain valid R names without parentheses"()", dashes"-" and commas","
+* Delete variables name with parentheses"()", dashes"-" and commas","
-* clearer name
+* Clearer name
     * Variable names have been changed by following way to properly descripe variables
      * Acc -> Accelerator
      * Mag -> Magnitute